Michaelpalacce/gobi/README.md

 - MongoDB will be utilized for a database.
 - The free tier of mongodb will be used on the cloud to simplify the deployment.
-- The connection string will be passed as an environment variable
+- The connection string will be passed as an environment variable.

+#### Scalability

+- MongoDB supports sharding and can horizontally scale if needed

+#### Performance

+- The data stored in MongoDB will be files metadata.
+- Limited growth is expected even with millions of files.

+#### Hardware Requirements

+- Since I want gobi to be deployed even in hardware challenged environments, we need the database to not have a big footprint.